rykener/transsangha/_pages/schedule.md

 ### 🟥 BIPOC Affinity Night

 🟥 3rd Thursdays of each month.
-More details to come.
+If you identify as BIPOC, please join us for programming around intersectionality, BIPOC, and Trans identity.

+If you identify as white, please attend any other Thursday of the month.

 ### 🔷 Buddha Night